-During the Taliban regime, the women were socially imprisoned, isolated and were considered weak and powerless compared to men.
-As a result, women were given fewer rights than men and weren’t allowed to take part in any important decisions that could affect them either in the house or outside – men were the righteous spotless decision makers of the time.
+During the Taliban regime, the women were socially imprisoned, isolated, and were considered weak and powerless compared to men.
+As a result, women were given fewer rights than men and weren’t allowed to take part in any important decisions that could affect them either in the house or outside – men were the righteous spotless decision-makers of the time.

-This is still one of the most concerning issues in modern day Afghanistan.
+This is still one of the most concerning issues in modern-day Afghanistan.
 Women are being stoned and burnt to death and forced to cover up themselves with long blue Burkas in the name of religion.

 In the recent brutal genocidal massacre of the Hazara minority that took place in MirzaOlang district of Saripul province tens of women and young girls were mercilessly murdered.
 Girls and young children were inhumanely beheaded and kidnapped for several days.
-This is when the Afghan president ignored the warnings of the Saripul governor to back him up with more soldiers and facilities to fight the heinous and heartless terrorists – all these could have been prevented if women were given more power in the government to ensure that the voice of women are heard.
+This is when the Afghan president ignored the warnings of the Saripul governor to back him up with more soldiers and facilities to fight the heinous and heartless terrorists – all these could have been prevented if women were given more power in the government to ensure that the voice of women is heard.

 In my country, a man is considered more knowledgeable and wise than a woman.
 But the bravery and hard work of the Afghan women has proved the patriarchal men wrong.
 Women are breaking boundaries every day.
 But the Afghan women need moral support to fight for their rights to be treated the same as men.

-A fundamentally strong pragmatic change is required within the roots of the Afghan Society to empower women and appreciate the importance of women’s role within society for the betterment and development of the Afghanistan towards the right direction, a state of the mind and visionary change to see the world in a different constructive way.
-A state-of-the-art Afghanistan without the contribution of the women sounds as impossible as a breathing stone –I dare to dream of a better, more understanding and a noble Afghanistan.
+A fundamentally strong pragmatic change is required within the roots of the Afghan Society to empower women and appreciate the importance of women’s role within society for the betterment and development of Afghanistan towards the right direction, a state of the mind and visionary change to see the world in a different constructive way.
+A state-of-the-art Afghanistan without the contribution of the women sounds as impossible as a breathing stone –I dare to dream of a better, more understanding, and noble Afghanistan.